 - checkout page

 That is it.

 But, especially in 2017, there is a *lot* more than can (and should) go into an eCommerce store.
-There’s everything from selling via Facebook Messenger to syncing with Amazon FBA to integrating with eBay – not to mention features for executing on marketing fundamentals.
+There’s everything from selling via Facebook Messenger to syncing with Amazon FBA to integrating with eBay to analyzing Pinterest trends – not to mention features for executing on marketing fundamentals.

 Even for advertising products, there’s selling via Buyable Pins, Google Merchant, Twitter cards, and more.
 There’s remarketing and there are coupon codes.
 There’s A/B testing.
 There’s inventory synchronization with vendors like AliExpress.
 And there’s order synchronization with shippers like UPS and USPS.

 Obviously, not every store needs every feature.
 If you are trying to sell a couple T-shirts or a couple specialty products – you certainly don’t need them all.
 But if you want to grow and expand, you’ll need to keep your options open.